auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 Follow the [Set Up AWS for Delegated Authentication with APIs](/aws-api-setup) tutorial to configure AWS for delegated access, which uses SAML.
 Some caveats:

-* Follow the [instructions below](#setting-the-permissions-policy-on-your-iws-iam-role) for attaching the permissions policy to your Role instead of the one for the linked tutorial;
+* Follow the [instructions below](#setting-the-permissions-policy-on-your-iws-iam-role) for attaching the permissions policy to your role instead of the one for the linked tutorial;
 * Name the SAML provider you create `auth0`;
 * Name the AWS IAM role `auth0-api-role`.

-##### Setting the Permissions Policy on your IWS IAM Role
+##### Setting the Permissions Policy on Your IWS IAM Role

 Once you have configured the AWS IAM role, you will add a policy to `auth0-api-role` that lets you execute your API Gateway methods.